How to Generate More Website Traffic

 7. A couple more ideas:

-• Ask customers to leave reviews on Facebook or your other social media pages and on your website.
+• Ask customers to leave reviews on Facebook or your other social media pages and your website.

 • Provide information to your audience; answer their questions; don’t simply try to sell to them.